 ''Benign'' calcifications are considered harmless.
 No further evaluation or treatment is needed.

 ''Probably benign'' calcifications have a less than 2% risk of being cancer.
-In other words, more than 98% of the time "probably benign" calcifications are not cancer.
+In other words, about 98% of the time, these type of calcifications are considered not to be cancer.
 Typically, they will be monitored every six months for at least one year.
-After a year of follow-up, and assuming no new changes are found, your doctor will recommend you have a routine mammogram once a year.
+After a year of follow-up, and assuming no new changes are found, your doctor will recommend that you have a routine mammogram once a year.